michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0024.md

 - n: (baseball) a fly ball hit a short distance into the outfield
 - n: a short forward pass to a back who is running toward the sidelines
 ### Family
-flare: flared, flares, flaring+;flaring: flaringest, flaringly
+- flare: flared, flares, flaring+
+- flaring: flaringest, flaringly
 ### Examples
 - By intervening, however, the central government would risk reigniting the passions that flared in 2014 when demonstrators paralysed business districts with sit-ins for several weeks.
 - And outside the confines of Mar-a-Lago, old grievances flare up.